-Tim Chase (Chair-Elect) began teaching in 1997 at a teacher’s institute in central China and then moved to beautiful central Oregon where he lives with his wife, Janet, and their three teens.
+Tim Chase (Chair) began teaching in 1997 at a teacher’s institute in central China and then moved to beautiful central Oregon where he lives with his wife, Janet, and their three teens.
 Tim is certified for secondary language arts and technology in several states and is currently director of program development with Impact Virtual Learning.

 Passionate about infusing technology into his own teaching and providing opportunity for his students to learn with technology, Tim is an enthusiastic promoter of classroom edtech, institutional change, and e-learning.
 Tim Chase is an eLearning Designer, EdTech Professional Development provider, and Event Coordinator.
 His favorite current projects involve virtualizing/digitizing high school & middle school classrooms with LMS and Google power!